mboeke/hcirevivalgroup/README.md

 a) to understand how bugs/code changes affect CPS
 b) to specify and categorize significant and behavioral CPS code changes and
 c) to recognize critical changes affecting the behavior of functionality.
+We formulated the following hypothesis:
+a) Categorization of CPS code changes & bugs is feasible
+b) CPS code changes & bugs have a specific taxonomy, which should be useful to design models for CPS and eventually feed it into ML to predict types of behavioral changes & failures.

 The approach to create the taxonomy is the following: first, several GitHub repositories of CPS are collected.
-Then, two scripts are created MENTION SCRIPTS to collect issues and commits from our selected GitHub repos and store them in .csv format.
-Finally, the issues and commits are combined with the timestamp and commitID
+The repositories should be actively maintained (or at some point) and should have between 100 and 3000 commits.
+This lead us to a total of 12 repositories.
+Then, two scripts are created commit_gatherer.py and Issue_gatherer.ipynb to collect issues and commits from our selected GitHub repos and store them in .csv format.
+Afterwards, the taxonomy is defined and a random sample from the commits of the repositories is created.
+The commits in the sample are then classified according to our taxonomy using the revers_commit_search.py script to compare the changes.

 ```bash
 scripts